Skip to content

 # Individual p-value interpretation (for understanding, not decision-making)

-# Note: Use FDR-controlled decisions for actual anomaly detection
+# Note: Use FDR-controlled decisions for multiple-test anomaly decisions

 for i, p_val in enumerate(p_values[:5]):